Colorado wildfires force tens of thousands to evacuate homes over holidays | CBC News

 'Those presents are still under the tree right now — we hope,' evacuee says

+At least 500 homes were likely destroyed and there were no known deaths in a wind-fuelled wildfire outside Denver, Boulder County Sheriff Joe Pelle said Friday.

-Tens of thousands of Coloradans driven from their neighbourhoods by wind-whipped wildfires anxiously waited to learn what was left standing of their lives Friday after the flames burned an estimated 580 homes, a hotel and a shopping centre.
+Tens of thousands of Coloradans driven from their neighbourhoods by wind-whipped wildfires anxiously waited to learn what was left standing of their lives.

+Pelle described one of the communities lost to the fire as "just smoking holes in the ground."
+He said there have been no reports of missing people so far.

+"It's unbelievable when you look at the devastation that we don't have a list of 100 missing persons."

 At least one first responder and six other people were injured in the blazes that erupted outside Denver on Thursday morning, unusually late in the year, following an extremely dry fall and amid a winter nearly devoid of snow so far.

+"We might have our very own New Year's miracle on our hands if it holds up that there was no loss of life.
+We know that many people had just minutes to evacuate and if that was successfully pulled off by all of the affected families — that's really quite a testimony to preparedness and emergency response," Gov. Jared Polis said at a news conference Friday.

-Boulder County Sheriff Joe Pelle said there could be more injuries — and also deaths — because of the intensity of the fast-moving fires, propelled by winds that gusted up to 169 km/h.
+Pelle, who gave the early damage estimate, said there could be more injuries — and also deaths — because of the ferocity of the fire, propelled by winds up to 169 km/h.

 "This is the kind of fire we can't fight head-on," Pelle said.
 "We actually had deputy sheriffs and firefighters in areas that had to pull out because they just got overrun."